stutzlab/userme/README.md

 ## Development Tips

+### JWT Keys

+* Test keys are not stored in repository
+* Generate your own PEM keys using https://jwt.io/ (see PEM keys at right boxes in blue) and place in file "test-jwt-private-key.pem"

 ### TBD

 * Convert Post invocations to Swagger yaml using https://www.apimatic.io/, then convert Swagger yaml to Markdown using
 ```markdown-swagger swagger.yaml README.md```
 * Install this using "npm install markdown-swagger -g"
 * After updating the API you can re-run this over this README because it will replace only contents inside its tags.